 Over the years, Deborah has worked in Personal Injury, Matrimonial, Conveyancing and Criminal departments and is the Supervisor of the Personal Injury Department.
 Deborah practices Personal Injury law, including Road Traffic Accidents.
 She has also worked on contract disputes, employment law disputes, debt matters and private landlord tenancy evictions.

-Our solicitors are highly trained and whatever your legal requirement, we can offer a suitably qualified person to deal with it.
+Our solicitors and staff are highly trained and whatever your legal requirement, we can offer a suitably qualified person to deal with it.

 In her first firm Claire worked her way up to a partnership position from her beginnings as a Trainee and stayed with that firm for over 12 years.
 Throughout her career she has specialised in employers liability and public liability claims and in particular higher value cases.
 She has also worked as a partner in a large National firm in the north west where she spent almost 6 years supervising teams of qualified solicitors and paralegal staff undertaking personal Injury work.